0xdbe/0xdbe.github.io/_posts/2022-10-23-GitHub-HowToEnableCodeScanningWithSemgrep.md

 Congratulations!
 You have setup Semgrep on your GitHub repository with two workflows:

-- A workflow to perform a full scan on the existing code base
+- A workflow to perform a full scan on the existing codebase
 - A workflow to perform a differential scan on Pull Request

-This way to use Semgrep with GitHub provides more flexibility.
+Using Semgrep with GitHub this way provides more flexibility.
-As you can see, you can enable code scanning without having to fix all findings on your existing codebase.
+As you can see, you can enable code scanning without having to fix all of the findings on your existing codebase.

-Take the time to assess the risks of each finding in order to prioritize them.
+Take the time to assess the risks of each finding in order to prioritise them.
-In the meantime, you are sure that there will be no additional findings in your repository.
-And you can even change the rules without freezing developments.
+In the meantime, you will be sure that there will be no additional findings in your repository, and you can even change the rules without freezing any developments.